-Though this list may seem extensive, you don't have to do all of these things at once, and I show you that in my free blogging course below.
+Though this list may seem extensive, you don't have to do all of these things at once, and I show you that in my free blogging ebook here.

 1. Come up with article ideas through research on Pinterest or Google.
 Figure out what people are searching on these search engines.
 What does my audience want to read?

 2. Create an eye-catching title.

 3. Create a breakdown of the key points I want to cover in the article.